-In figure \ref{fig:murrays_law}, we show the localisation of two-channel branching nodes of a steady state H-P flow and the time evolution of $\left|R_{\text{out}} - R_{\text{in}}\right|$ at the two branching nodes.
-This shows that the generalised Murray's law \eqref{eq:generalised_murray} is only verified for steady-state flows.
-Experiments with {\textit Physarum} suggested the validity of Murray's law\cite{Aki}.
+In figure~\ref{fig:murrays_law}, we illustrate the localisation of two-channel branching nodes of a steady-state H-P flow and the time evolution of $\left|R_{\text{out}} - R_{\text{in}}\right|$ at these two branching nodes.
+This indicates that the generalised Murray's law \eqref{eq:generalised_murray} is only validated for steady-state flows.
+Experiments with \textit {Physarum} suggested the validity of Murray's law \cite{Aki}.